Questry-io/Questry-Protocol/README.md

 - Description of each contracts directory
    + `contracts/Factory`   List of contracts for factory generation of Questry-Protocol
-   + `contracts/interface` Contract list of Interface of each contract of KANAME-protocol
+   + `contracts/interface` Contract list of Interface of each contract of Questry-protocol
    + `contracts/library`   Library contract list for each contract of Questry-protocol
    + `contracts/mock`      Mock contract for test verification of Questry-protocol
    + `contracts/pjmanager` Project logic and state management contract of Questry-protocol